-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT

-WASHINGTON, DC 20410-7000

-MEMORANDUM FOR:

-Danita Wade, Regional Inspector General for Audit, 6AGA JESSIE KOME Digitally signed by JESSIE KOME Date 2021 03 to 132558 - 04 00 JESSie Handforth Kome, Director, Office of Block Grant Assistance,

-DGB

-SUBJECT:

-FROM:

-HUD Comments for OIG Draft Audit Report - The City of Houston Faced Challenges in Administering Its Community Development Block Grant Disaster Recovery Program and Risked Losing Its Funding

-The Office of Community Planning and Development (CPD) has reviewed the draft audit report entitled, "The City of Houston, Houston, TX, Faced Challenges in Administering Its

-Hurricane Harvey Program and Risked Losing Its Funding."
-CPD offers the following comments on the draft audit report for consideration.

-The HUD Office of Inspector General (OIG) conducted an audit of the city of Houston Hurricane Harvey Community Development Block Grant disaster recovery (CDBG-DR) funds.
-The city is a subrecipient of the State of Texas, and the recovery programs are included in the State's CDBG-DR action plan for funds obligated under grant numbers B-17-DM-48-0001 and B-18-DP-48-0001.
-The grants are administered by the city as a subaward from the State of Texas General Land Office (GLO).

-As a subrecipient of the State of Texas, there are no statutory or regulatory performance or expenditure requirements associated with the funds obligated to the city.
-However, the Department agrees that recovery progress and drawdown of grant funds for Hurricane Harvey recovery for the city's CDBG-DR programs have been slow-paced.
-The CDBG-DR grant awarded to the State of Texas was subject to a six-year expenditure period and had an initial expenditure deadline of August 17, 2024.
-In response to delays caused by COVID-19, HUD has extended the expenditure period by two years, in accordance with the August 17, 2020, Federal Register notice (85 FR 50041).
-Although it is still too soon to gauge the impact of the Texas GLO's actions to assume administration of the Homeowner Assistance Program on behalf of the city, the Department is hopeful that the administrative changes and the extended grant term will allow the State to meet the extended deadline of August 17, 2026.

-The discussion below includes CPD's comments on the specific OIG Recommendations:

-OIG Finding Number 1: The City of Houston Faced Challenges in Administering Its CDBG-DR Program and Risked Losing Its Fund www.hud.gov espanoLhud.gov remain on track.
-Implementing this recommendation could assist the Texas GLO in avoiding possible future litigation based on the lack of required benchmarks in its contracts.

-OIG Recommendation 1A: [We recommend that the Director of the Office of Block Grant Assistance require the Texas GLO] Include milestones and appropriate consequences for not meeting those milestones in future subrecipient agreements to ensure that expenditure deadlines
+U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON DC 20410-7000 OFFICE OF COMMUNITY PLANNING AND DEVELOPMENT MEMORANDUM FOR: Danita Wade, Regional Inspector General for Audit, 6AGA FROM: JESSIE KOME Digitally signed by Jessie Rome Jessie Handforth Kome, Director, Office of Block Grant Assistance DGB SUBJECT: HUD Comments for OIG Draft Audit Report - The City of Houstor Faced Challenges in Administering Its Community Development Block Grant Disaster Recovery Program and Risked Losing Its Funding report entitled, "The City o munity Planning and Development (CPD) has reviewed the draft audi of Houston, Houston, TX, Faced Challenges in Administering Its and Risked Losing Its Funding."
+CPD offers the following it report for consideration.
+Hurricane Harvey Commu The city is a subrecipient o State's CDBG-DR action p Enspector General (OIG) conducted an audit of the city of Houston nity Development Block Grant disaster recovery (CDBG-DR) funds.
+If the State of Texas, and the recovery programs are included in the olan for funds obligated under grant numbers B-17-DM-48-0001 and ants are administered by the city as a subaward from the State of e (GLO). or expenditure requirement Department agrees that rec recovery for the city's CDI awarded to the State of Tes expenditure deadline of Au extended the expenditure p Register notice (85 FR 500 GLO's actions to assume a city, the Department is hop f the State of Texas, there are no statutory or regulatory performance is associated with the funds obligated to the city.
+However, the overy progress and drawdown of grant funds for Hurricane Harvey BG-DR programs have been slow-paced.
+The CDBG-DR grant cas was subject to a six-year expenditure period and had an initial ugust 17, 2024.
+In response to delays caused by COVID-19, HUD ha eriod by two years, in accordance with the August 17, 2020, Federal 41).
+Although it is still too soon to gauge the impact of the Texas dministration of the Homeowner Assistance Program on behalf of the eful that the administrative changes and the extended grant term will extended deadline of August 17, 2026.
+The discussion below include des CPD's comments on the specific OIG Recommendations: OIG Finding Number 1: CDBG-DR Program and 1 The City of Houston Faced Challenges in Administering Its Risked Losing Its Fund .: [We recommend that the Director of the Office of Block Grant s GLO] Include milestones and appropriate consequences for not the second se future subrecipient agreements to ensure that expenditure deadlines